larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Yeah, yeah.
 These are.
 And again, this is based on a
-raster type of thing which which in the days of the video sector was.
+raster type of thing which which in the days of the vidissector was.
 (84:31)
 Very unusual and you know late, later of course you have a raster